EdoFro/Freepane_Hierarchy-Swap/ReadMe.md

 ## Your Help needed

 I'm not very good at writing in english, so if you find any error please tell me (and please explain me how to write it correctly)

+## About Freeplane

+[Freeplane](https://www.freeplane.org/wiki/index.php/Home) is a free and open source software application that supports thinking, sharing information and getting things done at work, in school and at home.
+The software can be used for [mind mapping](https://secure.wikimedia.org/wikipedia/en/wiki/Mind_map) and analyzing the information contained in mind maps.
+Freeplane runs on any operating system that has a current version of Java installed.
+It can be run locally or [portably](https://en.wikipedia.org/wiki/Portable_application) from removable storage like a USB drive.

+## About Hierarchy Swapping

+Hierarchy Swapping its not a command that comes as a standard feature in Freeplane, but there are other applications that do this naturally (and a lot other features) that are worthly to know.

+One of them is [TreeSheet](http://strlen.com/treesheets/) which is maintained in this [repository](https://github.com/aardappel/treesheets).

+Please do yourself a favor and take a look at it.
+It can give you a different way to help you with your work.